 “Our wickedest problem seems to be our polarized society,” Withers concludes.
 “How can we get people together to deliberate instead of fight?”

-In the coming months, articles about the College of Liberal Arts will explore specific wicked problems within the realms of racism and exclusion; democratic institutions and civic engagement; globalization and global perspective; and environment and sustainability.
+In the coming months, articles about the College of Liberal Arts will explore specific wicked problems within the realms of racism and exclusion; democratic institutions and civic engagement; environment and sustainability, and globalization and global perspective.